axelchalon/axelchalon.github.io/0-book-review/_posts/2024-03-29-a-splendid-exchange-personal-notes.md

 - **Union of two paradigms through the union of two people.** Two people can unite personally and thereby bridge two families or paradigms.
 King João I of Portugal married Philippa of Lancaster (from the English Royal family), thereby creating an alliance between the two kingdoms.
 Marriages between rulers.
 	* **England & Portugal: the oldest still ongoing bilateral alliance.** (From the depths of the Black Death) The alliance between England and Portugal through the Treaty of Windsor (14th century (Philippa later fell to the Plague)) is the oldest still ongoing bilateral alliance — having as an effect that England and Portugal since then never waged war against each other, not even indirectly. #peace
 * **Abundance trumps competition.** The endless stretches of land made rivalry between Spain and Portugal secondary, encouraging them to find a quick amiable agreement. (× Polyamory)
-	* **Agreements prior to imminent breakthroughs**: the Treaty of Tordesillas preemptively bissected the world, as the Spanish and Portuguese were actively about to explore new territories.
+	* **Agreements prior to imminent breakthroughs**: the Treaty of Tordesillas preemptively bisected the world, as the Spanish and Portuguese were actively about to explore new territories.
 This was done by the Pope, the great arbiter and overlord of European powers.
 		* Territories West of the Tordesillas line would belong to the Spaniards; territories East of the line would belong to the Portuguese.
 			* The Treaty of Tordesillas was later complemented by the Treaty of Zaragoza, for the Eastern delimitation.
 * **Two enemies can be on friendly terms with a third party.** China & Japan both trading with Portugal around the 16th century, though they had some strifes.